bd60/rx-extensions/README.md

 // get data with select, feed as many key arguments as needed for nested keys stateStore.select('data').subscribe(data => console.log('got data:' data));

+// calling next will reset the data modifier to whatever is fed as an argument
+// semantic reset method is available as a wrapper stateStore.reset(myNewState)
 ```

 ## Data Store